 New York.

 One of the coolest things about New York was that I could be completely invisible.
 Among the 8 million inhabitants on that 12 mile island, (almost) nothing you can do would surprise anybody.
 I walked down the streets on my last night there, belting out Amy Winehouse, getting a couple smiles and one holler, "Where's the PARTY?!" and that was it.
 Imagine me doing that in Moraga?!
-A S.W.A.T. team would have soundlessly and successfully removed my inappropriate imposition on polite society.
-But not in New York.

 It was immensely freeing.